richrd/suplemon/README.md

  * [X] Live config reloading when it's modified
  * [X] Line based syntax highlighting

-# Whishlist (Stuff that would be nice, but not planning to do yet.
-Maybe for 2.0.0)
+# Wishlist (Stuff that would be nice, but not planning to do yet. *Maybe* for 2.0.0)
+ * [ ] Peer to peer colaborative editing.
+Could be implemented as an extension.
  * [ ] Auto backup.
 Activate on n changes or every n seconds
- * [ ] Option to show whitespace with a visible character
  * [ ] Add option to change ESCDELAY (function keys aren't detected on slow connections)
  * [ ] Global clipboard (copy from one file to another)
  * [ ] Indicate if file isn't writable (in status bar).
 Use os.access(path, os.W_OK)